 5. Get them to take action (task them).

 In the Copyblogger example above, the action was the link to the getting started page.
-For you, it might be to your “Start here” page, a product or your most popular blog post(s).
+For you, it might be to your “Start Here” page, a product, or your most popular blog post(s).

 And, I start with the most important step: Whitelist my email address.

-The last thing we want is for email providers (like Gmail, Outlook or Yahoo) to accidentally funnel our emails into spam bins.
+The last thing we want is for email providers (like Gmail, Outlook, or Yahoo) to accidentally funnel our emails into spam bins.
 Whitelisting an email address ensures that the email provider won't send our emails into the spam abyss.

 Next, I encourage them to contact me again.
 If you remember, I did this once before in this same email, but I'm also doing it again.
 Asking for feedback helps engagement, big time.

 If a subscriber reads that far down, they are obviously interested.
 They want to know what I have to say.
 And, they're probably looking for ways to boost their own email's open and click-through rates as well.
-By tying the link to an effective strategy that's currently working on them, they can't help but click through to the page to read more.
+By tying the link to an effective strategy currently working on them, they can't help but click through to the page to read more.

-And, that particular article happens to include some affiliate links to ConvertKit, which is one of my main strategies for blog monetization.
+That particular article happens to include some affiliate links to ConvertKit, which is one of my main strategies for blog monetization.

 Lastly, I remind readers that they are always welcome to unsubscribe at any time.
 Most readers know this, but reminding them is a way of building trust.

-It's like saying “I'm not playing any tricks on you.
+It's like saying, “I'm not playing any tricks on you.
 If you don't like getting my emails, you can unsubscribe whenever you like.
 But, I'd still really like it if you stayed”.

 That's it!
 These are the 5 most critical elements that welcome emails must include.